Michael-Cowie/Notes/Web/JavaScript/this.md

 **5. using `.bind()`** - When using `.bind()` a new stub function is returned from that call that internally uses `.apply()` to set the `this` pointer as was passed to `.bind()`.
 FYI, this isn't really a different case because `.bind()` can be implemented with `.apply()`

 **6. Using ES6 Fat Arrow Function** - Defining a function via the arrow syntax in ES6+ will bind the current lexical value of `this` to it.
 So, no matter how the function is called elsewhere (with any of the previous ways to call it), the `this` value will be set by the interpreter to the value that `this` has when the function was defined.
 This is completely different than all other function calls.
+In JavaScript, arrow functions do not have their own `this` binding.
+Instead, they inherit the this value from the surrounding scope (lexical scoping)

 # Arrow Function and Functions